metatypedev/metatype/website/src/pages/legal/privacy-policy.md

 For any questions regarding this Policy or any requests regarding the processing of personal data, please contact us (support at metatype.dev).

-## 1. Information We Collect From You
+## 1. Information we collect from you

 We collect the information You provide to us and this information is necessary for the adequate performance of the contractual arrangement which is in place